 9 Isle Street

 Food is fresh, unprocessed, and locally sourced whenever possible.
-Owners Rae Ellis, Michelle Freeman and Chris Vile also own local favourite, Vudu Café and Larder.
-Bespoke Kitchen was their second foray into hospitality when Vudu became so popular.
+Owners Rae Ellis, Michelle Freeman and Chris Vile founded the original Vudu Café and Larder and Bespoke Kitchen was their second foray into hospitality.
 Vegan and dietary-needs friendly, their menu is ever-changing, but they’re famous for excellent pancakes and coffee.

-The breakfast menu is classic and well executed with eggs benny, granola bowls, pancakes and French toast, as well as a smattering of more creative dishes.
+The breakfast menu is classic and well executed with eggs benny, smashed avo, pancakes and French toast.
 Ideal for comfort food, friendly service, and a strong cup of coffee that’ll set you up for a day exploring Queenstown.

 Yonder